MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/queryexpression/select-columns.md

 > [!IMPORTANT]
 > We strongly discourage returning all columns in a table.
 Returning all columns will make your applications run slower and may cause timeout errors.
 You should specify the minimum number of columns to retrieve with your data.
 If you set the [ColumnSet.AllColumns property](xref:Microsoft.Xrm.Sdk.Query.ColumnSet.AllColumns) to true, data for all columns is returned.
 If you set no columns, only the primary key value for the record is returned.
 This is [opposite of the behavior using FetchXml, where all columns are returned if you don't specify any](../../fetchxml/select-columns.md).

-Use the [ColumnSet class](xref:Microsoft.Xrm.Sdk.Query.ColumnSet) to specify the logical names for the columns to return with your query.
+Use the [ColumnSet class](xref:Microsoft.Xrm.Sdk.Query.ColumnSet) to specify the names for the columns to return with your query.
+Use the [AttributeMetadata.LogicalName](xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata.LogicalName) value for each column.
+These are always lower-case.

 You can specify the columns with the [ColumnSet(String[]) constructor](/dotnet/api/microsoft.xrm.sdk.query.columnset.-ctor#microsoft-xrm-sdk-query-columnset-ctor(system-string())) when you initialize the `QueryExpression`.